neo4j-contrib/py2neo/docs/index.rst

    :alt: Coverage Status

-**Py2neo** is a client library and toolkit for working with Neo4j_ from within Python_ applications and from the command line.
+**Py2neo** is a client library and toolkit for working with Neo4j_ from within Python_ applications.
-The library supports both Bolt and HTTP and provides a high level API, an OGM, admin tools, an interactive console, a Cypher lexer for Pygments, and many other bells and whistles.
+The library supports both Bolt and HTTP and provides a high level API, an OGM, admin tools, a Cypher lexer for Pygments, and many other bells and whistles.

+Command line tooling has been removed from the library in py2neo 2021.2.
+This functionality now exists in the separate **ipy2neo** project.

 As of version 2021.1, Py2neo contains full support for routing, as exposed by a Neo4j cluster.
 This can be enabled using a ``neo4j://...`` URI or by passing ``routing=True`` to a :class:`.Graph` constructor.